-In the fifth meeting of the Learning and Teaching Working Group (30 September 2022) the WG discussed and agreed on a set of measurable indicators, prepared by the WG Monitoring based on a first list of possible topics identified by the WG L&T. The indicators cover the following topics:
+In the fifth meeting of the WG L&T (30 September 2022) the WG discussed and agreed on a set of measurable indicators, prepared by the WG Monitoring based on a first list of possible topics identified by the WG L&T. The indicators cover the following topics:

-- 1 Strategy and policy
+- Strategy and policy

-- 1.2 Strategy/policy implementation plan
+- I. Strategy/policy implementation plan

-- 1.1 System-level strategy or policy on learning and teaching
+- II.
+System-level strategy or policy on learning and teaching

-- 1.2 Strategy/policy implementation plan

-- 1.3 Consultation
+- III.
+Consultation

-- 1.4 Monitoring mechanisms/QA
+- IV.
+Monitoring mechanisms/QA

-- 2 Supporting learning and teaching
+- 2. Supporting learning and teaching

-- 2.1 Structures to support teaching and learning
+- I. Structures to support teaching and learning

-- 2.2 Consultation
+- II.
+Consultation

-- 2.3 student-centred learning
+- III.
+Student-centred learning

-- 3 Professional development
+- 3. Professional development

-- 3.1 Initial and continuous teacher training
+- I. Initial and continuous teacher training

-- 3.2 Use of digital tools
+- II.
+Use of digital tools

-- 3.3 International Collaboration
+- III.
+International Collaboration

-- 3.4 Professional experience
+IV.
+Professional experience

-Moreover, the PLA on staff development was discussed and almost finalised and the discussion on the work plan for 2023 has been launched.

-Finally, the co-chairs presented a proposed structure for the Final Report of the WG on L&T in a form of a discussion paper proposing a structure of the future report and calling for contributions from the WG members on drafting chapters on landscape scan, policy context, outcomes of the PLAs and direct inputs from members of the Working Group.
+The development of the PLA on staff development was discussed and almost finalised and discussion on the work plan for 2023 launched.
+Finally, the co-chairs presented a proposed structure for the Final Report of the WG L&T. This was in the form of a discussion paper proposing a structure for the future report and calling for contributions from the WG members on drafting chapters on landscape scan, policy context, outcomes of the PLAs and direct inputs from members of the Working Group.

-Working Group agreed to process based on a discussion paper that is to:
+The Working Group agreed to process based on a discussion paper to:

-- a) co-chairs to develop a template for collecting examples of good practices at the systemlevel - b) WG members to contribute to the landscape scan; - c) BFUG members to contribute with examples of practices from respective EHEA systems (using a common template).
+- a) co-chairs to develop a template for collecting examples of good practices at the systemlevel; - b) WG members to contribute to the landscape scan; - c) BFUG members to contribute with examples of practices from respective EHEA systems (using a common template).